VineethReddy02/k8s-scaler/README.md

 ./k8s-scaler create statefulsets --scale 500 --replicas 3 --containers 10 --namespace namespace01
 ```

+**Note:** All the jobs created are by default configured to sleep for 1 minute and move to completed state.

 #### To create jobs in a random namespace

 ```yaml